TorqueGameEngines/OnlineDocs/world/basicsun.rst

 Basic Sun
 =========

+Proper global lighting can dramatically change the appearance of a level, as well as aid in certain game play aspects, such as providing a day and night cycle.
 The Sun object is used to control the global lighting settings in the level.
 The main settings include ambient coloring, azimuth, and elevation.
 The lighting effects produced by the Sun are 100% dynamic, which means as soon as you change a setting it is immediately reflected in the level.
 In short, the Sun lets you control the day/night cycle of your level.

 Adding a Basic Sun
 ------------------